 - It takes much longer than it should to cool off your home

 Are you noticing that it’s taking longer to cool your home lately?
-It may be that you’re low on Freon.
+It may be that your AC is low on Freon.
 Remember, Freon is a refrigerant and its job is to absorb heat in the air.
 If you don’t have enough Freon in the air conditioning unit, it won’t work efficiently.

 Have you received a surprisingly high electricity bill recently?
 If your unit is running low on Freon, then your AC needs to work much harder and longer to cool your home.
 All the extra energy required to perform this extra work can cause a spike in electricity bills.

 Take a look at your AC unit and check to see if there is any ice building up on the copper line.
 If so, then you are likely low on Freon.
+Low refrigerant can lead to compressor damage and inefficiencies of the air conditioning unit.
 When there isn’t enough refrigerant in the unit, the evaporator coil becomes much colder than it should be, causing the moisture on its line to freeze up.
+This is another sign of low Freon.
 Give us a call right away as letting it linger can result in serious damage to your AC unit.

-5. You hear loud or unusual noises coming from your unit
+- You hear loud or unusual noises coming from your Air Conditioning unit

-Contact Day & Night Air Conditioning For Help Today!
+Contact Day & Night Air Conditioning For Freon AC Help Today!

 Or drop us a note and we will get back to you quickly.
 Our nearby skilled technicians can provide a total maintenance tune-up to ensure your air conditioning system is in tip-top shape.

 “The team was extremely thorough, found the problem pretty quickly, and told me all the options for repair and preventive maintenance.
 I was extremely grateful for their prompt service and the professional manner with which they did the job.
 They have a forever client in me from now on!” - Jeff K.